 For example, one study involved 79 subjects.
 Each performed 24 cycles of sun salutation six days a week.
 After 24 weeks, participants had significant increases in their upper body muscle strength.
 Female subjects also had a significant decrease in their level of body fat, with both males and females lowering their body mass index (BMI).

-Some poses build muscle by using your body weight.
+Some yoga poses build muscle by using your bodyweight.
 For example, the crane pose involves balancing on your hands while holding the rest of your body off the ground.
 This builds the muscle in your arms.
 It also strengthens your core as you strive to keep your balance.

 Practicing yoga regularly offers the same type of benefits as weight training.
-By incorporating select poses, you can help your clients create a full-body workout that builds muscle.
+By incorporating select poses, you can help your clients create a full-body workout that produces muscle growth.

 Many yoga poses can help clients develop strength in their arms, shoulders, chest, and upper back.
 Building these muscles makes it easier to engage in everyday activities such as lifting grocery bags, picking up your children, and moving furniture around to clean under it.
 Increasing upper body strength also helps create a more fit physique.

 Here are a few yoga postures that offer these effects: